Larry Haun (1931-2011)

 Larry’s first book for Taunton, The Very Efficient Carpenter, was published in 1992.
 Three videos followed, and then a carpentry primer (Homebuilding Basics: Carpentry) in 1999.
 Larry’s long relationship with Habitat for Humanity proved the foundation for Larry’s next book, Habitat for Humanity: How to Build a House (published in 2002 and revised in 2008).
 In all his “how-to” books, Larry was a master at delivering clear, step-by-step information, able to make something as complex as framing a hip roof readily comprehensible to the greenest layperson.

-None of us was prepared for Larry’s next foray into the world of books.
+None of us were prepared for Larry’s next foray into the world of books.
 In January 2010, he calmly announced to his editor that he was working on the first chapter of a new book.
 As Larry modestly put it, “It’s a bit scary because it is different from most of what I have written.
 It has been on my mind for some time, so I am giving it a try.”
 In time, the book would evolve into his most original work, A Carpenter’s Life as Told by Houses, which was published this fall.

 On the surface, A Carpenter’s Life is a book about the history of home building in America from the early days of the 20th century to the present day, told through the conceit of 12 houses that Larry had either lived in or built himself.
 But to say that this is a book about building is like saying The Adventures of Huckleberry Finn is a story about a river.
 A Carpenter’s Life is part memoir, part spiritual journey, part cultural history, part passionate paean to the earth and all who walk on it.
 With the houses Larry has built and lived in providing the narrative glue, what comes through is our deep connection to the natural world, a yearning for simplicity, a respect for humanity, and an evocative notion of what we mean by “home.”